Bohemian F.C. Women

-Bohemian Football Club Women, more commonly referred to as Bohemians or Bohs, is an Irish association football club based in Dublin.
+Bohemian Football Club Women, more commonly referred to as Bohemians or Bohs, is an Irish association football club based in Dublin, who play in the League of Ireland Women's Premier Division.

 The team first formed in 2009 and played in the Dublin Women's Soccer League.
 The team played out of its home pitch at DCU Sports Grounds in Glasnevin, Dublin.

 The team were successful in winning the very first silverware for a Bohemians Women's team by claiming the league title and promotion on their opening season.

 In the following 2010 season, the women's team further cemented their status in the game by winning a historic treble of silverware.
-The team won the DWSL Intermediate Division 1, the DWSL Intermediate Cup and the FAI Womens Junior Cup.
+The team won the DWSL Intermediate Division 1, the DWSL Intermediate Cup and the FAI Women's Junior Cup.

 This historic first all Ireland Cup winning title for Bohemians FC Women, was played on October 10th 2010 in Jackman Park, Limerick against Kilmallock Ladies FC.
-Bohemians won the game 1-0 capping off a truly outstanding year on the field.
+Bohemians won the game 1-0 capping off their year on the field.

 In February 2020 the Football Association of Ireland (FAI) announced the formation of the club as an expansion team for the upcoming 2020 Women's National League season.
 The senior team plays in the Women's National League while a junior team competes at Women's Under 17 National League and Women's Under 19 National League level.